Resolve issues to prevent crises

 Devise and implement strategies to manage and resolve issues

 Issues identified as posing a potentially significant reputational risk need urgent attention.
-Most can be managed or even fully resolved through the development and execution of an issues management strategy.
+Most can be managed or even fully resolved through the development and execution of an issue management strategy.

 Issues management is not purely a communications discipline.
 Issues – especially those being driven by politicians, NGOs or others outside the organisation – may be strongly felt in corporate affairs, but managing them is about making decisions and often implementing organisational change.
 Issues management teams are therefore mostly cross functional and have the mandate to think big to find resolution, and even competitive advantage.

 We work with organisations to assemble and facilitate issues management teams and steer them towards successful outcomes.
 We help our clients to set strategy on new issues and course-correct strategy on established issues.
 We know what resonates with stakeholders – internal as well as external – and what doesn’t.